k0retux/fuddly/docs/source/data_model.rst

   provided.
 Also use during absorption to validate the contents.
 It is checked if there is no ``values``.

+``values_desc`` [optional, default value: **None**] Dictionary that maps string values to their descriptions (character strings).
+Leveraged for display purpose.
+Even if provided, all values do not need to be described.

 ``max_encoded_sz`` [optional, default value: **None**] Only relevant for subclasses that leverage the encoding infrastructure.
   Enable to provide the maximum legitimate size for an encoded string.